MicrosoftDocs/sdk-api/sdk-api-src/content/pathcch/nf-pathcch-pathcchremovebackslashex.md

 ## -returns

-This function returns S_OK if the function was successful, S_FALSE if the string was a root path or if no backslash was found, or an error code otherwise.
+This function returns <b>S_OK</b> if the function was successful, <b>S_FALSE</b> if the string was a root path or if no backslash was found, or an error code otherwise.

 ## -remarks

 This function will not remove the backslash from a root path string, such as "C:\".